Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Interaction with the environment

 \subsection{Injection of non-thermal electrons and the ISM power supply}

-Coherent radio bursts in LPRTs require a persistent supply of mildly relativistic electrons.
-For slowly rotating neutron stars, a natural and sustainable source of such particles is weak accretion from the surrounding ISM.
+Coherent radio bursts in LPRTs require a persistent supply of mildly relativistic electrons; a natural and sustainable source of such particles is weak accretion from the surrounding ISM.
+While the discussion here focuses on neutron stars, we stress that the same particle-supply arguments apply to MWDs.

 Accretion from the ISM onto old, isolated neutron stars was first proposed by \citet{Ostriker1970_OldNeutronStars_ISM} and later revisited by \citet{TrevesColpi1991_AccretionISM} and \citet{BlaesMadau1993_accretion_ISM} as a possible source of faint soft X-ray emission detectable with the \textit{ROSAT} All-Sky Survey.
 However, no secure population of such objects emerged \citep{Colpi1998_OldNeutronStars_ISM}.
 Subsequent work demonstrated that the classical Bondi-Hoyle estimate systematically overpredicts the luminosity because it neglects magnetic and rotational effects that strongly inhibit inflow \citep[e.g.][]{Perna2003_missingNS_ISM}.
 MHD simulations confirm that the magnetosphere can substantially reduce the accretion rate relative to the Bondi-Hoyle value, either through magnetic pressure or propeller action \citep{Romanova2003_MHDpropeller, ToropinaRomanova2012_MHDAccretionISM_NS}.
-The resulting luminosities are expected to be only $10^{28}-10^{29}$\,erg\,s$^{-1}$, well below the detection thresholds of all-sky surveys for sources located beyond a few hundred parsecs.

-Nonetheless, the quasi-simultaneous radio and X-ray pulses detected from ASKAP/DART\,J$1832-0911$ strongly suggest that an ISM-driven accretion channel can operate in at least some old, isolated neutron stars.
-The same systems may therefore manifest as LPRTs, with coherent ECME powered by the weak inflow that also produces soft X-rays.
+Nonetheless, the quasi-simultaneous radio and X-ray pulses detected from ASKAP/DART\,J$1832-0911$ suggest that an ISM-driven accretion channel may operate in some isolated neutron stars.
+The same systems may therefore manifest as LPRTs, with coherent ECME powered by the weak inflow that also produces X-rays.
 This provides an observationally supported and physically self-consistent energy pathway.
 In this regime, the captured material is funnelled by the stellar magnetic field onto small polar caps, where it is thermalised and emits X-rays.
-A fraction of the inflowing electrons is instead accelerated along converging field lines, maintaining the anisotropy required for maser amplification.
+At the same time, a fraction of the inflowing electrons is accelerated along converging field lines, maintaining the pitch-angle anisotropy required for maser amplification.
 Because the X-rays originate near the magnetic footprints of closed field lines, while the radio emission arises higher up where $B=B_{\rm loc}$, the two bands are expected to be nearly phase-aligned, so that the same ISM inflow powers both the soft X-ray component and the ECME bursts.